Snagsvkrv/camunda-client/README.md

 The above mentions some issues when clients are stopped and restarted.
 Camunda connections might not have been properly released the next time a task is scheduled by Camunda.
 This may cause the already stopped/inactive instance to lock the task.
-One way to deal with this is to keep track of the running asynchronous tasks and only quite the program after all subscriptions have been cancelled and returned as shown in [examples/manage_tasks.py](examples/manage_tasks.py):
+One way to deal with this is to catch a KeyboardInterrupt or any other kind of event that signalizes a shutdown and await `worker.cancel()` as shown in [examples/manage_tasks.py](examples/manage_tasks.py):

 ```python
 import aiohttp